franke-hub/SDL/README.md

 All C++ libraries have an associated Test subdirectory:
 `~/src/cpp/lib/*/Test`
-The dev and pub libraries also have a regression test script, `regression`, used for distribution testing.
+The dev and pub libraries also contain a regression test script, `regression`, used for distribution testing.
 These can be invoked from the root directory using `make check`.

 For C++ programs, two build helper programs are required.
-These programs are built in the `~/obj/cpp/sys/` subdirectory and installed into $HOME/bin using `make install`.
+These programs are built in the `~/obj/cpp/sys/` subdirectory and are automatically installed into $SDL_ROOT/bin using `make install`.
-(The $HOME/bin directory location is not currrently configurable.)

 - makeproj: Used to create or update dependencies.
 - filecomp: Used in regression testing to (partially) compare files.

 In addition to the libraries, (many) sample programs are provided.

+The project Wiki contains complete build instructions starting from an "Ubuntu Desktop for developers" package.

+__TODO__ Complete the library documentation.

 __TODO__ Document the sample programs.

-The project Wiki contains complete build instructions starting from an "Ubuntu Desktop for developers" package.